DA0-DA0/pfpk/README.md

 echo <VALUE> | npx wrangler secret put INDEXER_API_KEY
 ```

-## Architecture
+## API

 ### `GET /:publicKey`

-`publicKey` is the hexadecimal representation of a public key in the Cosmos.
+`publicKey` is the hexadecimal representation of a secp256k1 public key used in
+the Cosmos.

+You can alternatively use the bech32 address or hash to query for the profile:

+- `GET /address/:bech32Address`
+- `GET /bech32/:bech32Hash`

 The returned type is: